 - i.
 Plants

 - ii.
 Animals

 - iii.
+Fish and aquatic

+- iv.
 Microorganisms

-- 1. Additional Information, if any

-3.1.8.2 Field-release
+3.1.8.2.
+Field-release

-- i.
-Laboratories/companies/organizations seeking field test and release GMOs/LMOs or use such organisms for large scale production will need to apply for a separate permit for each individual organism from NCB through the IBC. - ii.
-Application for a permit of proposed release of GMOs/LMOs into the environment duly endorsed by the IBC should be submitted to the NCB 90 days in advance of the planned release.
+- Laboratories/companies/organizations seeking field test and release GMOs or use such organisms for large scale production will need to apply for a separate permit for each individual organism from NCB through the IBC. - ii.
+Application for a permit of proposed release of GMOs into the environment duly endorsed by the IBC should be submitted to the NCB 90 days in advance of the planned release.
+The NCB will provide a decision within 90 days, provided the application is complete.
 The written application shall respond to all items listed in the application procedure provided in items 3.1.9.1-3.1.9.2. - iii.
 NCB will grant a permit if warranted.
-If an application is denied, appropriate explanation will be given. - iv.
-All persons who are granted permit to release GMOs/LMOs or use such organisms are required to submit periodic reports to the IBC and maintain concept of Good Industrial Large Scale Practice (GILSP) for large scale production (Annexure-3). - v.
-The NCB together with local authorities and the IBC will be responsible for monitoring the progress of the work and immediately report any significant outcome to the IBC for remedial action. - vi.
-Laboratories/companies/organizations permitted to field release GMOs/LMOs have to maintain detailed records of experiments designed for the purpose of field release. - vii.
-If any LMO/GMO intended for field release needs to be imported, the NCB will issue an import permit for each individual organism and inform the relevant authorities at the port of entry.
-The import permit will be separate from the permit to field release individual organisms. - viii.NCB through IBC has to ensure that transgenic organisms imported from outside be grown in a clearly marked, confined space specifically prepared for this purpose; entry to such confined space will be restricted to personnel trained in Biosafety measures.
-For institutions who have developed their own transgenic plants, within the country, these needed to be tested in an appropriate confined space (not necessarily or controlled temperature glass house), where pollen escape can be prevented.
-The transgenic plants produced within the country should be maintained in a designated confined space especially prepared for this purpose.
-For example a green house can be made from a simple frame of metal poles covered with coarse mesh.
-The holes in the mesh can be about 2-3 mm.
-Plants can be grown in pots or in soil in large concrete beds.
-Transgenic plants will be planted in the centre and will be surrounded by several rows of non transgenic plants of the same species.
-The non-transgenic plants will be surrounded by suitable plants that can act as pollen trap such as Sesbania sesban.
-Non-transgenic plants can be monitored for incorporation of foreign gene from the transgenic plants through transfer of pollen.
-Conditions for above can be varied according to whether the transgenic plants species is self or cross pollinating.
+If an application is denied, appropriate explanation will be given. - All persons who are granted permit to release GMOs or use such organisms are required to submit periodic reports to the IBC and maintain concept of Good Industrial Large Scale Practice (GILSP) for large scale production (Annexure-3). - v.
+The NCB, FBC and the IBC will be responsible for monitoring the progress of the work and immediately report any significant outcome to the IBC for remedial action. - vi.
+Laboratories/companies/organizations permitted to field release GMOs have to maintain detailed records of experiments designed for the purpose of field release. - vii.
+If any GMOs intended for field release needs to be imported, the NCB will issue an import permit for each individual event and inform the relevant authorities at the port of entry.
+The import permit will be separate from the permit to field release individual events. - viii.
+NCB through IBC has to ensure that transgenic organisms imported from outside be grown in a clearly marked, confined space specifically prepared for this purpose; entry to such confined space will be restricted to personnel trained in biosafety measures.

 - ix.
-NCB through IBC has to ensure that a minimum isolation distance is maintained all around the transgenic plants and that a non-compatible crop be grown in the isolation distance. - x.
-IBC will ensure that the seed progeny from the plants used as pollen trap be analyzed to assess the extent of pollen escape from the transgenic lines to compatible border row plants and to advise redesigning of the "Foundation seed" production in case of infiltration of pollen into border line plants. - xi.
-IBC will ensure a minimum of two years field trials in small plots (away from physical biological proximity to man and other significant biota) indicating stability and persistence of the character(s) of interest and other important agronomic characters as well as well-defined genetic markers in the released transgenic variety/ varieties - xii.
-IBC will ensure that the guideline in Annex.-5 is followed for permission of micro-organism release to be given by the NCB. - xiii.For animals, reproduction isolation has to be monitored and animals conferred until proven safe to be released into the environment. - xiv.
-For GM fish, propagation or breeding must be carried out in contained environment and proper safety for environment and human health need to be ensured before their release into open water ecosystems.
+NCB through IBC has to ensure that a reproductive isolation is maintained for GMO plants under testing in confined conditions.
+Methods for accomplishing this can be found in 3.2.1.1. - x.
+IBC will ensure that the guideline in Annex.-5 is followed for permission of micro-organism release to be given by the NCB. - xi.
+For animals, reproduction isolation has to be monitored and animals confined until proven safe to be released into the environment. - xiii.xii.
+For GM fish and aquatic, propagation or breeding must be carried out in contained environment and proper safety for environment and human health need to be ensured before their release into open water ecosystems.

 Application format for permission to undertake field release of GMOs should include the following information in addition to the general information.
+(As a prescribed format)

-- a) Title of the Project
+- a.
+Title of the project

-- b) Name address of the Chief Investigator
+- b.
+Name address of the Chief Investigator

-- c) Objectives of the Project
+- c.
+Objectives of the Project

-- i.
-Overall Objectives
+- i. .Overall Objective

 - ii.
 Specific Objective

-- d) Intended date of commencement
+- d.
+Intended date of commencement

-- e) Intended date of completion
+- e.
+Intended date of completion

-- f) Location of release with area to be covered
+- f.
+Location of release with area to be covered

-- g) Time of release (Date)
+- g.
+Time of release (Date)

-- h) Expected date of completion of release
+- h.
+Expected date of completion of release with area to be covered

-- i) Information on similar release elsewhere with adverse effect observed (if any)
+- i.
+Information on similar release elsewhere with adverse effect observed (if any)

-- j) Experimental details with quantity of materials to be released (number,

-- k) weight, size etc)
+- j.
+Experimental details with quantity of materials to be released (number, weight, size etc)

-- 1) Is future field release of the same material expected?
+- k.
+Is future field release of the same material expected?
 If yes,

-- m) Amount, time location and period of release
+- 1. Amount time location and period of release

-- n) What is the intended output of the field release?
+- m.
+What is the intended output of the field release?

-- o) Precautionary measures to be taken as per Biosafety Guidelines in case
+- n.
+Precautionary measures to be taken as per Biosafety Guidelines in case of adverse situation,

-- p) of adverse situation

-- q) Additional information, if any
+- o.
+Additional information, if any.

-3.1.8.3 Release into the market
+3.1.8.3.
+Release into the market